Shebah Ronay

-Shebah Ronay (born 1972, London) is a British actress, known for her brief film and television career from 1989–1998, including, Reunion (1989), Hollyoaks (1995–1996) and The Man Who Cried (1993).
+Shebah Ronay (born 1972, London) is a British former actress, known for her film and television career from 1989 to 1998, including, Reunion (1989), Hollyoaks (1995–1996) and The Man Who Cried (1993).
 She is married to artist Jonathan Yeo.
 They have two children.
 She is the granddaughter of the Hungarian-born food critic Egon Ronay and the daughter of fashion designer and former actress Edina Ronay.